bseverns/microGranny2/docs/parameter-map.md

 > This is the nerd corner: how microGranny squeezes eleven parameters × six sounds × multiple presets into EEPROM-friendly bitfields.

+For overall project status and remaining work in this fork, see `docs/status.md`.

 ## Layout constants

 * `NUMBER_OF_SOUNDS = 6`